Discover The Largest Ancient Stone Monument In Britain

 We say it's not only far more ancient, and far more interesting, but also unique.

 We agree with Cadw, Wales' authority on ancient monuments, that it's prehistoric, and deserves to be a national archaeological priority.

-the massive long cairn can only be Neolithic
+The massive long cairn can only be Neolithic

-the lines of stones are linear cairns, and were never walls
+The lines of stones are linear cairns, and were never walls

-it's a huge site because in its heyday it drew thousands for equinox and solstice events that included mass religious ceremonies, sacrificing, feasting, sports, entertainments, and markets
+It's a huge site because in its heyday it drew thousands for equinox and solstice events that included mass religious ceremonies, sacrificing, feasting, sports, entertainments, and markets

-it belongs among the Neolithic long cairns and religious sites that stretch from the Cotswolds and Stonehenge across to Pembrokeshire and the Original Stonehenge recently featured on the BBC programme.
+It belongs among the Neolithic long cairns and religious sites that stretch from the Cotswolds and Stonehenge across to Pembrokeshire and the Original Stonehenge recently featured on the BBC programme.

 Today, it's a great place for walks on a sunny day (not so good in pouring rain) with 6,000 years of history thrown in for free, so come and take a look for yourselves.
-Or take a guided tour.

 To be fair, you’re probably thinking ‘Really?
 The Largest Ancient Stone Monument In Britain?
 Is that even likely?’